 If you choose the Advanced Permissions editor, a permissions matrix will open in a separate tab.
 All of the slides in your Presentation are listed on the left.
 Click on the appropriate squares to set permissions levels.

-You can also manage Presentations permissions in Wdesk Home.
-To learn how, read the article Managing Permissions in Home.
+You can also manage Presentations permissions in Home.
+To learn how, read the article Manage Permissions in Home.

 Individual Slide Permissions

-You can also manage permissions for individual slides.
-Select the slide you want to set permissions for in the Document Outline panel.
+To manage permissions for individual slides, select the slide you want to set permissions for in the Document Outline panel.
 Right click on the slide name and choose Permissions from the menu.

 Setting permissions for individual slides functions the same way as permissions for the entire Presentations document.
 To remove a collaborator or group from a slide, hover over the collaborator or group and click the X to the right of the permissions.

 If you remove an individual who is an Owner or an Editor from one or more specific slides, they will see a grayed out title in Italics for those slides in the outline panel and a message indicating that the slide has been excluded.